mariamar95/Greek-Mythology-Quiz/README.md

   - ##  **Design**
     -  **Colour Scheme:**
-       All the colours used on the website were sourced from the illoustration used as for the background.<br>
+       All the colours used on the website were sourced from the illustration that is used on the background of the quiz.<br>
          - **#F7FBFF** : Off-white used to as background.
 Covers the parts that the illustration does not cover.<br>
          - **#DEEAF6**: Light blue, used as background colour on some parts of the page like buttons and heading.<br>
          - **#394C70**: Dark blue, used for text and border. <br>
          - **#FEC26A**: Gold yellow, used on text and icons on the website.
         <br>
      -  **Typography:** The website used 2 fonts <br>
-          - **Caesar Dressing**: Used for headings a titles.
-The font was chosen as it aligns with the websites them which is Greek Mythology.
+          - **Caesar Dressing**: Used for headings and titles.
+The font was chosen as it aligns with the website's style which is Greek Mythology.
           - **Magra** : Used for all the rest of the website such as questions and instractions.
-The Caesar Dressing Font can be hard to read on long texts.
-The Magra font is used which is easier to read on longer text.
+The Caesar Dressing Font can be hard to read on long pieces of text, that is when the Magra font is used instead.
          <br>
      -   **Imagery**
           - The illustation used on the background was sourced from [freepik](https://www.freepik.com/home)